-The delay to withdrawals required a new withdrawal system that would satisfy those requests over time.
-Withdrawals are partly serviced by new investment arriving in the Access Accounts (AAs) and partly by cash received upon repayment of loan capital by a borrower.
-Currently, as funds become available for withdrawal from the Access Account, these are allocated to an investor’s withdrawal request on a pro-rata basis directly related to each investor’s total investment in that loan within the relevant AA that they are withdrawing from, not the size of their withdrawal request.
-This process will reduce a lender’s withdrawal request by the sum withdrawn under this pro-rata allocation process.
+It's important to understand that there is no requirement to apply a discount to your Withdrawal Instruction.
+Withdrawals set at par value (0% discount) will be partly serviced by new investment arriving in the Access Accounts (AAs) at par value and partly by cash received upon repayment of loan capital by a borrower.
+Currently, as funds become available for withdrawal from the Access Accounts, these are allocated to an investor's withdrawal request on a pro-rata basis directly related to each investor's total investment in that loan with the relevant AA that they are withdrawing from, not the size of their withdrawal request.

-Please note: The processes for new investment into the Access Accounts, withdrawals from your Cash Account and investment in the Manual Lending Account continue as normal.
+Please note: The processes for withdrawals from your Cash Account and investment in the Manual Lending Account continue as normal.

 What are ‘Normal Market Conditions’?